-By the time she had dressed up, there was a knock on the door.
+By the time she dressed up, there was a knock on the door.
 The bridegroom arrived with his family.
-A white veshti draped around his waist, ran all the way down to his ankle.
-With a sky blue colored shirt and a vibuti (sacred ash) on his temple made him look gentle and warm.
+A white veshti draped around his waist, ran all the way down to his ankle, the golden bordered shined brightly more than the sun’s rays.
+With a sky blue colored shirt and a vibuti (sacred ash), a sign of holiness on his temple, made him look gentle and warm.
 After a brief chat of the families, it was her time to show up.
 She felt nervous.
 Her throat dried and she hardly could move her feet.
-Her mother with her strong arms escorted her to the hall and introduced her daughter to the other family.
+Her mother with her strong yet reliable arms escorted her to the hall and introduced her daughter to the other family.
 She served the freshly brewed filter kaapi (filter coffee) to both the families.

 The bridegroom was really happy meeting her.
 He shook his head in agreement with a grim and delight on the corner of his lips for the marriage.
 The plates full of fruits were exchanged that marked the bond of relationship between both the families.
 Each other gave a warm hug on the token of an embryonic relationship.
 Congratulating each other, the bridegroom caught sight of the bride.
 Their eyes met each other, he winked at her.
-She blushed and they spoke their hearts out in that fraction of a second.
+She blushed and they spoke a thousand words in that fraction of a second.
 This is just a start.
 An onset of a new bond that will last for ages unbroken, nurtured till the last breath.

 - Read about: Are you in love? asked my cupid-struck heart.
 “Yes, I’m